Kubernetes the not so hard way with Ansible - Harden the instances - (K8s v1.20)

 If you start a new host at Hetzner Cloud or Scaleway you login as

 Ansible roles can be customized via variables.
-Let’s talk shortly about the variables you need to specify (some variables have no default values).
-Since we want to apply the
+Let’s talk shortly about the variables that are needed to be specified (some variables have no default values).
+Since I want to apply the

-harden-linux role to all of our Kubernetes hosts we can create a file in
+harden-linux role to all of my Kubernetes hosts I can create a file in

 group_vars directory e.g.